I'm 18 - What Should I Do About My Unplanned Pregnancy? [Options You Have]

-- You have your parents’ support.
-Raising a child is a big responsibility, and it is an incredibly difficult path as a single parent.
-If a young woman decides to be a mother, it is likely because she has financial, practical and emotional support from her parents along the way — for things like childcare, baby expenses, medical bills and more.
+Raising a child is a big responsibility and it is an incredibly difficult path as a single parent.
+If a young woman decides to be a mother, it is likely because she has financial, practical and emotional support from her parents along the way for things like childcare, baby expenses, medical bills and more.

 Becoming a parent is more work than it may initially seem.
 It is a 24/7 job that you cannot ignore, even if you wish you were doing something different.
 If you are thinking about having a baby at 18, think hard about all the aspects of motherhood — not just the Kodak moments of first steps and first words but also the late nights up with a crying baby, changing diapers and more.

 So, what are the reasons you may consider placing your baby for adoption as a pregnant 18-year-old?

 On the other hand, you may choose to place your child for adoption with people who are financially and emotionally prepared for the challenges of parenthood.
 The people who are interested in adoption are thoroughly screened by their adoption agency and are excited at the opportunity to have a relationship with you before and after your child is born.

-If you choose adoption, you will not say “goodbye”; you will have the opportunity for a direct relationship with your child and their parents through letters, pictures, phone calls and even in-person visits during the years to come.
+If you choose adoption, you will not say “goodbye” forever.
+You will have the opportunity for a direct relationship with your child and their parents through letters, pictures, phone calls and even in-person visits during the years to come.

 When you choose adoption, your entire journey will be free of charge — which means you will not bear the financial burden of pregnancy on your own.
-You may even be eligible for additional financial assistance, based on your personal situation.
+You may even be eligible for additional financial assistance, based on your situation.